khannasahab/beautiful-jekyll/blogs/techpreneur/_posts/2019-09-10-startup-project-starter-checklist.md

 tags: [startup, techpreneur]
 ---

 Who does not have a Startup idea these days?
 I got plenty in my docs and I bet you too.
-But how does one knows if any idea is worthy to pursue?
-Yes, there are many popular ways; from MVP to surveys to interviewing users and so on.
+But how does one know if any idea is worthy?
+Yes, there are many popular ways, from MVP to surveys to interviewing users and so on.
 But is there any checklist one can use to articulate the idea well?

 Lately, I attended few startup events, worked in co-working spaces and met a few early-stage founders.
 One of the common mistake tech startups admit is not to think the idea thoroughly.
 Sometimes founders get excited about the tech, sometimes a feature (which might not be product worthy) and sometimes they get pumped up and oversee the other important questions.